-3. (p.
+- 3. (p.
 3) These statistics are from the CDC WISQARS, Web-based Injury Statistics Query and Reporting System: https://www/cdc.gov/injury/wisqars/index.html.
-Most data shown is from the most recent year, 2019, for which such data is available.
-In a few cases, only data from earlier years, 2017 or 2018, is used.

-4. (p.
-4) The estimate of total annual branded athletic footwear sales worldwide in 2021 (largely post-pandemic, but still global supply system constrained, since most athletic footwear comes from Asia) is about \$82.5 billion, as reported by SPORTING GOODS INTELLIGENCE, Vol. 39, No. 28, July 22, 2022.
-The SGI estimate includes the 24 largest branded athletic footwear companies, which comprise 97% of worldwide sales, as well as other branded athletic footwear companies, 3%.

-5. (p.
-5) In contrast to my non-elite running, I was a star basketball player in school, having set single game scoring records twice and a season scoring record, but I must admit that I did peak a little early, in eighth grade.
+Most data shown is from the most recent year, 2022, for which such data is available, and 2021 when later data was not yet available. - 4. (p.
+4) The estimate of total annual branded athletic footwear sales worldwide in 2022 is about \$94.8 billion, as reported by SPORTING GOODS INTELLIGENCE, September 8, 2023.
+The SGI estimate includes the 25 largest branded athletic footwear companies, which comprise 97.4% of worldwide sales, as well as other branded athletic footwear companies, 2.6%.
+Nike's share of the total is 32% and Adidas' is 16.9%. - 5. (p.
+5) In contrast to my non-elite running, I was a star basketball player in school, having set single game scoring records twice and a season scoring record, but I must admit that I did peak a little early, in eighth grade. - 6. (p.

-6. (p.
 7) Cover page of U.S. Patent 6,115,945, titled "Shoe Sole Structures With Deformation Sipes:"